 Two Cuban brothers were arrested and charged with helping steal about $80 million in pharmaceuticals, including Prozac and Zyprexa, from an Eli Lilly & Co.
-(LLY) warehouse in Connecticut, federal prosecutors said.
+(LLY:US) warehouse in Connecticut, federal prosecutors said.

 Amaury Villa, 37, and Amed Villa were arrested today in Florida on charges of theft and conspiracy for their role in the March 2010 break-in of the warehouse in Enfield, Connecticut, U.S. Attorney David B. Fein in Hartford, Connecticut, said in a statement.

 “We believe that a prolific cargo theft ring has been dismantled,” Fein said.

 Amaury Villa was also indicted in federal court in Miami with 10 others in an alleged scheme to sell the stolen Eli Lilly drugs.
 His brother Amed was also charged in an indictment unsealed today in Peoria, Illinois, where he’s accused of stealing $8 million worth of cigarettes from a warehouse in Tazewell County, Illinois, in January 2010.

 In Connecticut, the conspirators cut a hole in the roof of a warehouse belonging to Indianapolis-based Eli Lilly, according to an indictment.
 After disabling part of the security system, they took about 49 pallets of drugs, the government said.